Core-Elements for Large-Scale Least Squares Estimation: Introduction

 \section{Introduction}

 Sparse matrices are matrices in which most of the elements are zero.
-Such matrices are common in various areas, including medical research, bioinformatics, privacy-preserving analysis, and distributed computing \citep{narayanan2008robust, davis2011university, eraslan2019single, kairouz2021advances}.
-In these areas, data are usually of high sparsity due to the technical noises, data privacy concerns, and transmission cost, among others \citep{li2007t, konevcny2016federated, lun2016pooling}.
+Such matrices are common in various areas, including medical research, bioinformatics, privacy-preserving analysis, and distributed computing \citep{davis2011university, nguyen2023structure, liu2021privacy, kairouz2021advances}.
+In these areas, data are usually of high sparsity due to technical noises, data privacy concerns, and transmission cost, among others \citep{konevcny2016federated, andrews2021tutorial}.
 One example is the single-cell RNA-sequencing (scRNA-seq) data containing information about the gene expression level of single cells.
-Such data are usually expressed in a count matrix, whose rows represent cells and columns represent genes.
-Owing to technical noises and intrinsic biological variability, scRNA-seq data almost always possess high sparsity, known as the zero-inflation phenomenon \citep{lun2016pooling, risso2018general, luecken2019current}.
-Another example is the word occurrence matrix, whose elements are the so-called TF-IDF values \citep{jones2004statistical}.
-Here, TF-IDF is short for the term frequency-inverse document frequency, which is calculated by multiplying two metrics, i.e., how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.
-As a result, TF-IDF is a highly sparse matrix for a short document and a large language model that contains millions of words \citep{ramos2003using, qaiser2018text}.
+Owing to technical noises and intrinsic biological variability, scRNA-seq data expressed in count matrices always possess significant sparsity, known as the zero-inflation phenomenon \citep{nguyen2023structure}.
+Another example is the word occurrence matrix, whose elements are calculated by multiplying two metrics, i.e., how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.
+Such matrices are also highly sparse, especially for a short document and a large language model that contains millions of words \citep{qaiser2018text}.

 In reality, many sparse matrices also exist due to missing values, i.e., the elements are not fully observed.
-Numerous methods have been developed to deal with the missing values in such cases, and most of these methods aim to fill the sparse matrix with some estimated non-zero values \citep{cai2010singular, van2011mice, stekhoven2012missforest, hastie2015matrix, muzellec2020missing}.
+Numerous methods have been developed to deal with the missing values in such cases, and most of these methods aim to fill the sparse matrix with some estimated non-zero values \citep{cai2010singular, van2011mice, hastie2015matrix, muzellec2020missing}.
 In this paper, however, we are less concerned with missing values and instead focus on the case that the sparse matrix itself is fully observed.